bigdreamsweb3/trustlink-pay/README.md

 # TrustLink Pay

-## Funding & Support

-**Superteam Agentic Engineering Grant** — Approved for **200 USDG** to accelerate AI-powered development.

-Grateful to [@SuperteamEarn](https://twitter.com/SuperteamEarn) and the [@SuperteamNG](https://twitter.com/SuperteamNG) community for the support.
-Special thanks to @NzubeEzudo, @Harri_Obi, and @odg 🙏

-This grant is powering the next phase of building **identity-first private payments** on Solana.
+> Identity-first Blockchain payments (as familiar as mobile money) on Solana, with private settlement and open identity infrastructure.
+>

 ## Supported by

 - **Superteam Agentic Engineering Grant** (200 USDG) — Fueling AI-assisted development of TrustLink Pay.

 ---

-> Identity-first Blockchain payments (as familiar as mobile money) on Solana, with private settlement and open identity infrastructure.

 The world already knows how to pay with a phone number.
 Nigeria uses OPay.
 India uses UPI.
 Brazil uses Pix.
 Billions of transactions happen every day through these systems because they solved the one thing crypto has not: **identity-first payments**.